 Availability & Cost of Health Care

 Good-quality health care is readily available in Croatia.
-EU nationals are required to present their European Health Insurance Card (EHIC) in order to receive heavily discounted treatment in the public system (around 10KN for a doctor's visit and a maximum of 2000KN for a hospital stay).
+EU nationals are required to present their European Health Insurance Card (EHIC) in order to receive heavily discounted treatment in the public system (10KN for a doctor's visit, 100KN per day for a hospital stay up to a maximum of 2000KN).
 For those not covered by a reciprocal agreement, expect to pay around 250KN for a short doctor's appointment.

 Pharmacists can give valuable advice and sell over-the-counter medication for minor illnesses.

 Tick-borne encephalitis, a serious brain infection, is spread by tick bites.
 Vaccination is advised for those in areas of risk who are unable to avoid tick bites (such as campers and hikers).
-Two doses of vaccine will give a year's protection; three doses, up to three years.
+Two doses of the vaccine will give a year's protection; three doses lasts three to five years.

 - Croatia gets scorching hot in summer and there's often little shade on mountain paths.
 Guard against dehydration and heat exhaustion by drinking plenty of water.